Gaps in the Milnor-Moore spectral sequence and the Hilali conjecture: Introduction

 \section{Introduction}

-The rational dichotomy theorem (\cite{F89}) states that a $1$-connected finite CW-complex $X$ is either $\mathbb{Q}$-elliptic or $\mathbb{Q}$-hyperbolic.
+The rational dichotomy theorem states that a $1$-connected finite type CW-complex $X$ is either $\mathbb{Q}$-elliptic or $\mathbb{Q}$-hyperbolic \cite{F89}.
 The first ones are characterized by the inequalities $dim(\pi _*(X)\otimes \mathbb{Q})< \infty$ and $dim(H^*(X,\mathbb{Q}))< \infty$.
 Although they are not generic, they are subject of many work in rational homotopy theory and several conjectures are put around them (refer to \cite{FHT01}, Part VI for details).
-Among these we cite the {\it toral-rank conjecture} due to S. Halperin.
+Among these we cite the {\it toral-rank conjecture} which is abbreviated by the TRC conjecture and is due to S. Halperin (see \cite{Mun} for its different versions).
 Recall first that the action of an $n$-dimensional torus on $X$ is said {\it almost-free} if all ensuing isotropy groups are finite.
 The largest integer $n\geq 1$, denoted $rk(X)$, for which $X$ admits an almost-free $n$-torus action is called the toral-rank of $X$.
-In \cite{Hal85}, S. Halperin conjectured the following relation between this rank and the rational cohomology of $X$: \begin{conj} (The toral-rank conjecture): If $X$ is a simply-connected finite type CW-complex, then $dim(H^*(X,\mathbb{Q})\geq 2^{rk(X)}$. \end{conj} In \cite{Hil90}, M. R. Hilali studied this latter and was led to pose the following conjecture: \begin{conj} (The H-conjecture): If $X$ is an elliptic simply-connected space, then $dim(H^*(X,\mathbb{Q})) \geq dim(\pi _*(X)\otimes \mathbb{Q})$. \end{conj} This conjecture was resolved in several cases, as pure elliptic spaces (\cite{Hil90}), formal spaces (\cite{HM08}), hyperelliptic spaces (\cite{BFMM12}), elliptic spaces with formal dimension $\leq 16$ (\cite{OT11}) and a large family of elliptic spaces who's Sullivan minimal model has an homogeneous differential (\cite{HM08}).
-These results are obtained after the translation of \ref{Hc} in terms of the Sullivan minimal model of $X$.
-We state it in a general form as follow: \begin{conj} (The algebraic version H-conjecture): If $(\Lambda V,d)$ is an elliptic Sullivan minimal algebra, then $dimH(\Lambda V,d) \geq dim(V)$. \end{conj}
+In \cite{Hal85}, S. Halperin conjectured the following relation between this rank and the rational cohomology of $X$: \begin{conj} (The toral-rank conjecture): If $X$ is a simply-connected finite type CW-complex, then $dim(H^*(X,\mathbb{Q})\geq 2^{rk(X)}$. \end{conj} Refer to \cite{AH}, if $X$ is a $1$-connected finite CW-complex, then $rk_0(X)\leq -\chi_{\pi}$ where $rk_0(X) = rk(X_{\mathbb{Q}})$ and $\chi_{\pi} = \sum_{k\geq 0}(-1)^kdim (\pi_k(X)\otimes\mathbb{Q})$.
+Therefore, there is a bridge between the TRC conjecture and the following one posed by M. R. Hilali in \cite{Hil90} (cf. \cite{HM08} for more details about this bridge). \begin{conj} (The H-conjecture): If $X$ is an elliptic simply-connected CW-complex, then $dim(H^*(X,\mathbb{Q})) \geq dim(\pi _*(X)\otimes \mathbb{Q})$. \end{conj}

-The starting point in our treatment of \ref{AvHC} relies on its validity for any model with an homogeneous differential $d$ of length $k\geq 3$ and for $k=2$ with some restrictions (\cite{HM08}). \\

-The main tool, we will use to do this, is the following spectral sequence introduced by the author in \cite{Ram12}: